- Leonardo Lancia

 - Daniel Voigt

 If we want to obtain a systematic description of a language in the terms of underlying dynamics we need a systematic way to extract information about these dynamics from the speech signals.
-Our claim here is that an original variant of recurrence analysis, tailored to the specific properties of linguistic behavior (Lancia, fuchs and Tiede, 2013), offers such a possibility.
-Our work proceeds in two step.
-1) We adapt the general approach to particular cases (eg. studying the regularity of the behavior of the vocal folds during voicing or the similarity of multivariate articulatory spatiotemporal patterns).
-2) We generalize our approach to the study of abstract control structures underlying phonetic features.
-The final aim of this project is the modeling of the hierarchical relations between the phonetic features in the phonological inventory of a language.
+Our claim here was that an original variant of recurrence analysis, tailored to the specific properties of linguistic behavior (Lancia, Fuchs and Tiede, 2013), offers such a possibility.
+Our work proceeded in two steps.
+1) We adapted the general approach to particular cases (eg. studying the regularity of the behavior of the vocal folds during voicing or the similarity of multivariate articulatory spatiotemporal patterns).
+2) We generalized our approach to the study of abstract control structures underlying phonetic features.
+The final aim of this project was the modeling of the hierarchical relations between the phonetic features in the phonological inventory of a language.

 Lancia, L., Fuchs S. & Tiede M. (2013).
 Cross-Recurrence Analysis in speech production: An overview and a comparison to other nonlinear methods, accepted for publication in Journal of Language, Speech and Hearing Reseach.

 Lancia, L., Fuchs, S. Applying recurrence analysis to the labial coronal effect.
 Sixth International Conference on Speech Motor Control, Groningen, The Netherlands, June 2011 (Poster presentation).

 Lancia, L., Application of recurrence and cross recurrence analysis to the study of nonstationary signals from speech production, 5th international symposium on recurrence plots, Chicago, August 2013 (Oral presentation).